ChloeQuijano/ChloeQuijano/README.md

 <br />

+- 📚 Current Engineering Science student at the University of Toronto
 - 🔭 Just launched my own startup at my school's Incubator! [keepup]
 - 🌱 I enjoy learning everything and anything in technology!
 - 💻 2020 & 2021 Goals: Work on a new personal project every month